Visit a village in Kenya

 What happens next

-The limited duration of Hand in Hand’s programs is a defining characteristic of our work.
+The limited duration of Hand in Hand’s programmes is a defining characteristic of our work.
 Our aim is to help members help themselves, empowering them to break the cycle of dependency through their own nous and hard work.
 And so, after two years, we say goodbye.

 At this point, we’re no longer needed.

 More than 90 percent of members have started businesses that employ at least one person for at least 24 hours a week.
 Group leaders have the skills and confidence to tap markets outside Kithimani without Kelvin’s support.
 And a Village Development Committee (pictured) has been established to support members’ continued development.

 But if the people of Kithimani have worked their way from subsistence to success, millions more in villages across Kenya could still benefit from our training.
 To learn more about how you can help, please contact Martha Huntley (below).

 You already know Kelvin Mulwa, the trainer supporting Kithimani, from our last two updates.
 Kelvin says his “most memorable and humbling experience was at the end of last year, when members were sharing the dividends from the group’s revolving fund.
 I could see the joy in the members’ eyes as each member got his or her share.
 This made me proud of the work I had done.”

 By the numbers